MRLintern/1D_Time-Independent_BVP_Library/README.md

 1. `$ pip install conan`.
 Installing `conan`.
 2. `$ source ~/.profile`.
 Needed as the directory won't be automatically appended to the PATH and conan commands won't work.
+3. Clone the repository: `$ git clone https://github.com/MRLintern/1D_Time-Independent_BVP_Library.git`
-3. `$ make prepare`.
+4. `$ make prepare`.
 Used to create the build library and configure `conan`.
-4. `$ cd build`
+5. `$ cd build`
-5. `$ cmake ..`
+6. `$ cmake ..`
-6. `$ cmake --build .`
+7. `$ cmake --build .`
-7. `$ ./Executable`.
+8. `$ ./Executable`.
 This will be generated in the main directory of the build directory.

 NOTE: The user has to specify the boundary/initial conditions for the problem.
-To do this, go to main.cpp inside the main directory.

 ## Further Development